-You are being given this Fact Sheet because your blood and/or urine was tested for evidence of Zika virus infection.
+You are being given this Fact Sheet because your blood was tested for evidence of Zika virus infection.
 This testing was done because your healthcare provider believes you may have been exposed to Zika virus.
-The test used on your sample(s) is called the xMAP® MultiFlexTM Zika RNA Assay, which is a laboratory test designed to help detect Zika virus infection in humans.
+The test used on your sample(s) is called the Gene-RADAR® Zika Virus Test, which is a laboratory test designed to help determine if you have recently been infected with Zika virus.

-This Fact Sheet contains information to help you understand the risks and benefits of using the xMAP® MultiFlexTM Zika RNA Assay.
+This Fact Sheet contains information to help you understand the risks and benefits of using the Gene-RADAR® Zika Virus Test.
 You may want to discuss with your healthcare provider the benefits and risks described in this Fact Sheet and any additional questions you may have.